ibookerke/Notes/Sturdy/Computer Science/Computer Networks/Lecture 8 - Principles of Reliable Data Transfer.md

 ![[Pasted image 20230226160756.png]]

-## rdt3.0: channels with errrors and loss
+## rdt3.0: channels with errors and loss

 ### New assumption
 Underlying channel can also lose packets (data, [[ACK]]s)